adevien-solutions/svaffold/README.md

-# Adevien - Svelte Scaffold
+# Adevien - Svaffold

-Scaffold a monorepo to collect projects of a new client.
+Scaffold a monorepo to collect Svelte and TypeScript projects.

 ⚠️ **Warning** ⚠️ This is a highly opinionated tool, but PRs are welcome to make it more generalised.
 Refer to [Contributing](#contributing) for more information.